rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 If you've heard about [Zig](https://ziglang.org/), you've probably heard about `comptime`, its mechanism for doing introspection, metaprogramming, and more.
 I'm probably in my honeymoon phase with `comptime` and I like to throw it at almost everything.
-The cool thing about it is that you write some code and think "This makes sense, will it Just Work™?" and it actually does.
+The great thing about it is that you write some code and think "This makes sense, will it Just Work™?" and it actually does.

 Today I'm going to show you an example of how it can be used to abstract away some common code that